nhithutran/roadmap-prioritisation-web/src/Components/To Do.md

 Initiative page
 *Add to Estimation button center align
-* About Me button change color when clicked on
+* About Me button change color when clicked on how to override that?
 * Search bar .input.searchTerm not doing anything #7A5CFA

+Top Panel
+* How to position image